Zen 6

 Zen 6 ("Morpheus") is the name for an upcoming CPU microarchitecture from AMD, shown on their roadmap in July 2024.
-It is the successor to Zen 5 ("Nirvana") and is believed to use TSMC's 3 nm and 2 nm processes.
-Desktop processors will be codenamed "Medusa" under the Ryzen 10000 name, while Epyc server processors will be codenamed "Venice".
+It is the successor to Zen 5 and is believed to use TSMC's 6 nm and 2 nm processes.
+Desktop processors will be codenamed "Olympic Ridge", expected to be released under the Ryzen 10000 name, the Ryzen Threadripper (HEDT or Workstation) processors are codenamed "Mustang Peak", while Epyc server processors will be codenamed "Venice", "Venice-X", "Venice LP" & "Verano".
+The mobile processors include several lineup codenames: "Bumblebee" at the low-end, "Medusa Point" for the mainstream lineup, "Medusa Halo" represents a high-end APU with a large iGPU, and "Gator Range" providing the highest mobile performance.